Home / Use Cases / Audiences / High-Net-Worth Households

 Family plans support separate profiles for each household member, regardless of last name.
 Each member gets their own scan and removal coverage.
 This is important because data brokers link family members by address, so even members with different surnames appear as "associated people" on each other's profiles.

-Entity structures help with future filings, but they don't remove existing broker listings created from past records.
+Entity structures help with future filings, but they don't remove existing listings created from past records.
 If your name was ever on a deed, corporate filing, or voter registration at an address, those records are already in broker databases.
 We remove the existing listings that entity restructuring alone can't address.

 See where your household information appears